archi-Doc/ValueLink/README.md

             t = g.StackChain.Pop(); // Pop an object.
 Note that only StackChain is affected.
             Console.WriteLine($"{t.Name} => Pop");
-            g.Remove(t);// To remove the object from other chains, you need to call Goshujin's Remove().
+            t.Goshujin = null; // To remove the object from other chains, you need to set Goshujin to null.
             Console.WriteLine();

             ConsoleWriteIEnumerable("[Stack]", g.StackChain);